VDLV, n°1 European producer of Vaping-Grade Nicotine

 The long-term objective is also to build a strong link with local farmers, encouraging them to develop innovative cultivation techniques, such as experimenting with varieties of semis or the application of new agrochemical solutions.

-Vapological nicotine is already present in ALL VDLV e-liquids.
+Vaping-grade nicotine is already inside every VDLV e-liquids.

-The integration of vapological nicotine into VDLV e-liquids is done in multiple stages.
+The integration of vaping-grade nicotine into VDLV e-liquids is done in multiple stages.

 While awaiting the time that the rendering capacities can cover the totality of its needs, in 2017 VDLV chose to present a foretaste of this nicotine in a collection of 3 e-liquids of the range Origin nV by Vincent dans les Vapes.
 The nicotine produced was extracted from foreign tobacco plants.

-Once it had been totally chemically defined, VLDV was able to use it in its 2018 liquids.
+Once it had been totally chemically defined, VDLV was able to use it in its 2018 liquids.

 Thanks to the engagement of the local agronomists and tobacco growers, the continuation of this development naturally turned to the use of tobacco cultivated in France for the production of its pure nicotine liquid.
 After a very convincing first test year, the selected plants are again being grown from next spring in Dordogne.